We are always looking for skilled people to help us out!

 Positions can be applied to as a backup member.

-First, if you’ve been reading the scanlation, you should know that we have a high quality standard.
-In case you didn’t, you do know now.
+First, if you have been reading the scanlation, you should know that we have a high quality standard.
+In case you did not, you do know now.

 When working with our team, all redraws are going to be marked on a separate layer and sometimes we leave a note with special instructions.
 Occasionally, we decide to typeset a page before redrawing to save some time and work.
-A chapter is 30-40 pages long and the files you’ll be working with are somewhere around 4-15MB in size.
+A chapter is 30-40 pages long and the files you will be working with are somewhere around 4-15MB (sometimes even more) in size.

 The amount of redraws varies with each chapter.

 If you want to help with simple redraws, you should be able to make non-wavy lines either with the path tool or by hand.
 You should use the correct black/white levels for lines and redrawn areas.
 Additionally, you should be able to fill up small patches of regular pattern without seams.

 For advanced redraws you should work with several layers and layer masks, so changing the redraws is easier.
 Patterns should be redrawn near seamless and should fit in with the original art, so usage of filters and the dodge/burn tool for making the redrawn art look more like the original should be known.
 Some redraws might require knowledge or research of previous chapters, like Rachnera’s fingers and legs.